yayamamo/mcp-using-azure/replit.md

   - Built FastMCP server with search and fetch tools
   - Integrated OpenAI Vector Store search (vs_682552f3ab90819185d4b99adcae7a07)
   - Integrated OpenAI Vector Store file content retrieval for fetch tool
-  - Added fallback to local keyword search and local file storage for reliability
-  - Added 5 sample documents for testing fallback
+  - Removed all fallback mechanisms to use only OpenAI APIs
   - Implemented SSE transport for ChatGPT integration
   - Server successfully running on port 8000
   - All tools working and ready for ChatGPT Deep Research connection